Glenys Hanna Martin: Career

-Hanna-Martin was one of four PLP candidates to win or retain their seat in the 2017 general election.
-Now in her fifth term, she is the longest serving female Parliamentarian in the Party's history.
+Hanna-Martin was one of only four PLP candidates to win or retain their seat in the 2017 general election.
+Now in her fifth term, she is the longest serving female Parliamentarian in the nation’s history.

 She was also the first woman to run for the PLP leadership.
 When the PLP won in 2021, she was appointed Minister of Education, Technical and Vocational Training under Philip Davis.

 Personal life

 Hanna-Martin was married to Leon "Onni" Martin for thirty years until his death in 2013.
 She is the mother of three and grandmother of two.